CESNET/libnetconf2/README.md

 The NETCONF protocol specification allows to use the protocol on top of several transport protocols. **libnetconf2** provides support for SSH and TLS transport.
-By default, only SSH transport (as the mandatory one) is enabled.
+By default, both SSH and TLS transport is enabled.
 Disabling and enabling both the transport protocols can be made in the same way.
 The following command has actually the same effect as specifying no option since it specifies the default settings.
 ```
-$ cmake -DENABLE_TLS=OFF -DENABLE_SSH=ON ..
+$ cmake -DENABLE_TLS=ON -DENABLE_SSH=ON ..
 ```

 ### DNSSEC SSHFP Retrieval